urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

     opens com.my.package to moduleOne, moduleTwo, etc .;
   }

+Common Java modules
+  java.base
+    The default module for all JDK and user-defined
+    It is required implicitly, if required it explicitly there will be compile error java.xml java.logging java.prefs java.sql java.httpserver java.se
+  java.desktop

 Command line options
   module-path
     Specify the module path, this is a list of one or more directories that contain our modules add-reads
     Command line equivalent of the requires directive add-exports
-    Command line replacement for the exports directive. add-opens
+    Command line replacement for the exports directive add-opens
-    Replace the open clause in the module declaration file. add-modules
+    Replace the open clause in the module declaration file add-modules
     Adds the list of modules into the default set of modules list-modules